nxp-imx/meta-nxp-connectivity/README.md

      ERROR: launchpadlib 1.10.13 requires testresources, which is not installed.ERROR: pip-tools 6.1.0 has requirement pip>=20.3, but you'll have pip 20.0.2 which is incompatible.

 A : Run the commands below to install python3-testresources.
-It won't affect for now if don't install python3-testresources.
+It has no effect for now if the python3-testresources is not installed.

      $ sudo apt install python3-testresources